chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_functions.md

 # synchronizationSchema: functions

-List all functions supported in the [attribute mapping](resources/synchronization_attributemapping.md) expressions.
+List all the functions currently supported in the [attributeMappingSource](resources/synchronization_attributemappingsource.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).